 IP Center Moot Court Opportunities

-During the 2011-12 academic year, the Indiana University Robert H. McKinney School of Law competed in the AIPLA Giles Sutherland Rich Memorial Moot Court Competition for the first time.
-This competition focuses on patent law and unlike most moot court competitions, teams in the Rich competition must write briefs for both sides of both issues presented.
+For the third consecutive year, the Indiana University Robert H. McKinney School of Law competed in the AIPLA Giles Sutherland Rich Memorial Moot Court Competition during the 2013-14 academic year.
+This competition focuses on patent and intellectual property law, and unlike most moot court competitions, teams in the Rich competition must write briefs for both sides of both issues presented.
 Teams first compete in one of four regional competitions.
 The top two teams from each region continue on to nationals.

-The team is grateful to the professors and practitioners that provided valuable feedback in numerous practice arguments, Kyle Galster for her coordination work, Professor Schaibley for his guidance, and last, but not least, to alumnus Tony Figg, whose generous contribution provided the financial means for the team to compete in this competition.
+The team is grateful to the professors and practitioners that provided valuable feedback in numerous practice arguments, Kyle Galster for her coordination of team preparations, and to Professor Schaibley for his guidance.

-Students interested in the 2013 Giles Sutherland Rich Memorial Moot Court Competition should contact Professor Schaibley (email@example.com), and regularly check the competition’s web site for the release of the information and problem for the 2013 competition.
+Students interested in the 2014-15 Giles Sutherland Rich Memorial Moot Court Competition should contact Kyle Galster (firstname.lastname@example.org) and regularly check the competition’s web site for the release of the information and problem for the 2014-15 competition.